R-a-y-Zhang/hackerhour/talk.md

 ### Syntax for this guide
 - Text not surrounded with anything denote that the text must be there
 - Text surrounded by brackets indicate parameters that must be supplied
-- Text surrounded by angle brackets indicate parameters that are optional
+- Text surrounded by parentheses indicate parameters that are optional
 - Text surrounded by brackets or angle brackets that are appended with an "\*" means there can be zero or more arguments.
 Those with a "+" means that there must be at least one of such argument.